|Nutrition Facts (per serving)|

 If you want smaller pieces of fruit in the cream, roughly chop up the fruit into pieces of the size you prefer.

-In a large, chilled, (preferably metal) bowl, mix the cream, powdered sugar, vanilla extract in a mixing bowl, and stir to blend.
+In a large, chilled, (preferably metal) bowl, mix the cream, confectioners' sugar, vanilla extract in a mixing bowl, and stir to blend.

 Add the deseeded sitaphal (custard apple) and stir gently to mix well.
 Chill for an hour or so in the fridge before serving.